Effects of galactic magnetic field on the UHECR correlation studies with starburst galaxies: Results

+We show the distribution of the best-fit parameters for 1000 mock event datasets in Figures \ref{fig:difMMCv3}.
+The different panels show the results for the different true parameters $(f_{\rm ani}^{\rm true},\theta^{\rm true})$ indicated at the top of each panel and by the gray star at each panel.
+From the left to right column, the true parameter $f_{\rm ani}^{\rm true}$ is given as $20\,\%$, $40\,\%$ and $60\,\%$.
+From the top to the bottom row, the true parameter $\theta$ is given as 10, 20, and 30$\,\deg$.
+The black, blue, and red contours indicate the 68$\,\%$ and 95$\,\%$ tile containment for the distributions for all-sky, north-sky, and south-sky datasets, respectively.
+The black cross, blue circle, and red triangle show the most frequent values $(\tilde{f}_{\rm ani},\tilde{\theta})$ of the best-fit parameters of all-sky, north-sky, and south-sky datasets, respectively.

+The distributions of all-sky, north-sky, and south-sky datasets do not agree with each other, especially for a higher anisotropic fraction $f_{\rm ani}^{\rm true}$ (the right panels).
+When the anisotropic fraction $f_{\rm ani}^{\rm true}$ is larger and separation angular scale $\theta^{\rm true}$ is smaller (4 upper-right panels), the estimated separation angular scale $\theta$ becomes larger due to the deflection of the GMF.
+When the anisotropic fraction $f_{\rm ani}^{\rm true}$ is smaller (left panels), the distribution of all, north, and south-sky datasets are similar due to the low contrast between the SBG model and the isotropic backgrounds.

-Figure \ref{fig:difMMCv3} is same as Figure \ref{fig:difpureP}, but for the mixed mass composition in Section \ref{sec:genmmc}.
-The distribution of the estimated parameters is similar to single-C and single-Si assumptions (Figures \ref{fig:difpureC} and \ref{fig:difpureSi}), due to the major components of N and Si in the mock event datasets in \cite{Heinze2019}.
-The distributions of all-sky, north-sky, and south-sky datasets do not agree with each other, especially for a higher anisotropic fraction $f_{\rm ani}^{\rm true}$.
-In any case, the most frequent value of anisotropic fraction $\tilde{f}_{\rm ani}$ for the south sky datasets are below 50$\%$ of the true ones $f_{\rm ani}^{\rm true}$.
-Regardless of the true parameters $(f_{\rm ani}^{\rm true},\theta^{\rm true})$, the distributions for the south-sky datasets include the best-fit parameters $(f_{\rm ani}^{\rm Auger},\theta^{\rm Auger})=(9.7 \%,12.9 \:\rm deg)$ indicated by the black triangles in 2$\sigma$ contour.
+Focusing on the north-south difference, the GMF affects the results of south-sky datasets more than north-sky datasets.
+This can be explained by two reasons: first, the GMF deflections are larger around GC.
+In the rest of the sky, the GMF deflection is larger in the Galactic-south (see also Figure 11 in \cite{Jansson2012a}).
+NGC253 and NGC1068, which contribute to the south-sky datasets, are located in the region of the sky where the GMF deflections are large.
+In any parameter sets $(f_{\rm ani}^{\rm true},\theta^{\rm true})$, it is found that the most frequent value of anisotropic fraction $\tilde{f}_{\rm ani}$ for the south sky datasets (red triangles) are largely underestimated, namely below 50$\%$ of the true ones $f_{\rm ani}^{\rm true}$ (grey stars).
+Regardless of the true parameters $(f_{\rm ani}^{\rm true},\theta^{\rm true})$, the distributions for the south-sky datasets include the best-fit parameters $(f_{\rm ani}^{\rm Auger},\theta^{\rm Auger})=(9.7 \,\%,12.9 \,\rm deg)$ indicated by the black triangles in 2$\sigma$ contour.
 We discuss this tendency in Section \ref{sec:bestfit}.